dansiegelman/Dan-Siegelman-Portfolio/README.md

 # Dan Siegelman's GitHub Portfolio

-Please scroll down to view my technical writing and multimedia work.
+Welcome to my Technical Writing and Multimedia Portfolio - GitHub edition!

-Each section includes a button to open the document and a description of my role.
+Please click each link to view the corresponding project.
 Thank you for visiting!

 ## Technical Writing Work